 Handling Deferred Revenue

 Deferred revenue can act like a liability.
 Buyers often ask to exclude it from the working capital adjustment.
 We review contracts and propose clear rules to prevent disputes and protect the final purchase price.
+Related: our walkthrough on mastering basket and cap in MA indemnification.

 - Map trial balance accounts to the agreement definitions.